Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 3 Methods

 \section{3 Methods}

 We introduce a two-stage framework to effectively assemble a MoE model from disparate, pre-trained source models.
 The first stage operates entirely without training, resolving the critical \textit{parameter space misalignment} problem through training-free functional alignment.
-The second stage then trains a router that coordinates the now-compatible experts, unlocking their collective capabilities.
+The second stage then coordinates the now-compatible experts, unlocking their collective capabilities.